Pic of MXR System Preamp II with link to hi-res version

 I would be interested to hear from any other owners of this unit.
 Except for the ones reported below in Reader Comments, mine is the only one I have ever heard of.

-Thanks to a kind contribution from Nate Mudge, we can now present copies of the original MXR schematics and assembly drawing for the M-140 System Preamp.
-Since the M-140 appears to be very similar to the M-150, we can now generally infer the original reference designators (R1, R2 etc.) for the parts on the M-150.
+Thanks to a kind contribution from Nate Mudge, we can present copies of the original MXR schematics and assembly drawing for the M-140 System Preamp.
+Since the M-140 is very similar to the M-150, we can now infer the original reference designators (R1, R2 etc.) for the parts on the M-150.
 It is unlikely that they would have changed much between units.

-The story behind this remarkable find is interesting.
-Let’s let Nate tell it, in his own words:
+For the story behind this remarkable find, let’s let Nate tell it, in his own words:

 From 1975 to 1980, I was the MXR manufacturer’s rep for the state of Florida.
 At the end of my days as a rep, I had a rep sample of the M-140 System Preamp, which made its way into my home stereo system.
 It has been with me to this day.
 I am using it in my audio duplicating setup, where I am digitizing my entire LP collection.
 The only problem I have had with it was dirty contacts on the switches, which I cleaned with Caig Labs contact cleaner.
 It still performs perfectly.
 As I recall, when this unit was first introduced, the factory bragged about using military grade PC boards and components.
 I also have a poorly Xeroxed copy of the original schematic and pc board layout.
 This is a very special unit, unlike anything else.